Division of Military Science

 UF students, junior college and other non-ROTC transfer students with no previous ROTC training who qualify academically are eligible for the three-year program.

 AFROTC training provides free uniforms and textbooks.
-In addition, after field training and other enrollment requirements are completed, POC cadets receive $450 per month for juniors and $500 per month for seniors during the academic year.
+In addition, once field training and other enrollment requirements are completed, POC cadets receive $450 per month for juniors and $500 per month for seniors during the academic year.

 General Military Course: The General Military Course, a two-year survey-level course, examines the role of U.S. military forces in the contemporary world, with particular attention to the U.S. Air Force, its organization and mission.
 The functions of strategic offensive and defensive forces, general purpose and aerospace support forces are covered.
 The development of air power over the past 200 years is examined by tracing the various concepts of employment of air power and by focusing on factors that prompted research and technological change.
 The history of air power is stressed, with significant examples of the impact of air power on strategic thought.